danielharrell/does_music_move/does_music_move.md

 more felt than seen.
-We hear the central note as central, that is, by sensing a stability in it relative to the other notes, as if it provided a place to to face them as a center of gravity.
+We hear the central note as central, that is, by sensing a stability in it relative to the other notes, as if it provided a place to face them as a center of gravity.
 This second topographical fact so informs the first: for we then move from note to note as if under the influence of a gravitational pull, requiring